In this section

 When wiping your baby girl, wipe from the front to the back, towards her bottom.
 This is important to avoid infection.
 Gently clean in all the creases and bottom but avoid spreading the labia.

 Barrier creams should be applied thickly at nappy changes if your baby has nappy rash.
 This cream should contain zinc oxide, such as Sudocream, or Bepanthan Nappy Ointment.
 It is not necessary to remove all of the barrier cream from previous applications.
 If the area is clean then you can just reapply another layer.
 Do not use talcum powder, or any cream with fragrances or additives.

 If you notice any nappy rash that you haven’t seen before, let your nurse know.
 They will check the rash to make sure that there is no infection.
 In the case of infections, an anti-fungal cream may need to be applied.

 Should you change your baby before or after a feed?
 When is the right time?
 Each baby is different, and babies will often dirty themselves during or just after a feed.
-If your baby is often dirty after a feed, to avoid the disturbance of having to change their nappy twice it would be better to change your baby after the feed.
+If your baby is often dirty after a feed, to avoid the disturbance of having to change their nappy twice, it would be better to change the nappy after the feed.
 If your baby has reflux, they may vomit if they are moved too much with a full tummy, so you might like to change them before a feed.